 - Contact local law schools to inquire about free legal clinics.

 - If you are a victim of domestic violence, contact a local shelter to inquire about legal assistance.

 - Schedule a free consultation with a qualified child custody attorney in your state.

-- Find a lawyer that you trust.
+To begin, find a lawyer that you trust.
 Winning a child custody case is about a lot more than understanding child custody laws.
-It's also imperative that you feel comfortable with your lawyer and feel that he or she is fairly representing you.
+It's also imperative that you feel comfortable with your lawyer and feel that they are fairly representing you.